Microbiology, Immunology & Molecular Genetics Adjunct Faculty

 Postdoctoral Training: Harvard Medical School

 The family Filoviridae includes Ebola virus and Marburg virus, which are associated with sporadic outbreaks and high case fatality rates.
-A maximum containment laboratory (Biosafety Level-4) is required to study infectious forms of these viruses.
+A maximum containment laboratory (Biosafety Level-4) is required to study the infectious forms of these viruses.
 Dr. Griffiths' laboratory is interested in multiple aspects of filovirus biology with a view to exploiting this knowledge to further the development of vaccines and therapeutics.

 Typically, RNA viruses have high spontaneous mutation rates due to error prone RNA-dependent RNA polymerases.
 The consequences of high spontaneous mutation and replication rates are populations composed of heterogeneous swarms of related variant sequences, sometimes called quasispecies.
-His lab is investigating the importance of this diversity to filovirus replication and pathogenesis in vitro and in vivo and are particularly interested in exploiting the mutation rate as a therapeutic mechanism.
+Dr. Griffiths's lab is investigating the importance of this diversity to filovirus replication and pathogenesis in vitro and in vivo and are particularly interested in exploiting the mutation rate as a therapeutic mechanism.
 Specifically, they work to understand the roles of the individual genotype populations in virus infection; for example, in any Ebola virus population there is a mixture of genotypes that appear to control the expression of different forms of the virus glycoprotein (GP).
 The ratios of the genotypes is dynamic and changes dependent on the origin species of cells used to propagate virus, and even in an infected animal.
 These changes are certainly important for the development of vaccines and therapeutic – that require animal models – but also for viral pathogenesis.

 Many of these studies exploit recent advances in sequencing.
 They have several Illumina sequencing machines on our campus and a miSeq in the laboratory.
-This system permits quantification of the individual viral genotypes in a sample and they have developed techniques to rapidly sequence whole viral genomes, including the 5’ and 3’ termini.
+This system permits quantification of the individual viral genotypes in a sample and they have developed techniques to rapidly sequence whole vira genomes, including the 5’ and 3’ termini.
 They are expanding the use of these machines into other areas including gene expression and ribosome profiling of cells and tissues infected with BSL-4 pathogens.

 - Society for General Microbiology